Safe Swimming Rules and Registration

 Swimming in open water can be a euphoric experience with a sense of freedom and connection not found in other sports however there are dangers and things to be aware of and things to avoid, so to help keep you and others safe and enhance the enjoyment of your swim please familiarise yourself with our rules and safety considerations and adhere to them at all times.
 They also form the basis of our Terms and Conditions of swimming in the Lake.

-To keep you safe and well while swimming at Bray Lake, all swimmers will be required to agree to our Terms and Conditions which includes a waiver, and is valid for a year and you will be required annually.
+To keep you safe and well while swimming at Bray Lake, all swimmers will be required to agree to our Terms and Conditions which includes a waiver, and is valid for a year.
+You will be required to renew annually.
 Click below to register.

 Remember all swimmers enter the water at their own risk

 Each time you swim at Bray Lake, you must sign in at the Swim Reception (being the signing in desk located at or near the club house at Bray Lake) before entering the water.
 Upon registration, you will be provided with a numbered rubber band.
 This band must be worn at all times whilst in the water, either on your wrist or ankle.

 Upon exiting the water, you must immediately return the numbered band.